 - Feeling of weakness/heaviness in arms

-I also urge my female patients to take prevention seriously.
-As many as 2/3 of women who die of a heart issue had no symptoms and no idea there was an underlying problem in the first place.
+It's also important for women to take prevention seriously.
+As many as two-thirds of women who die of a heart issue showed no symptoms and had no idea there was an underlying problem in the first place.

 These lifestyle habits are important no matter what your age, but become even more critical post-menopause.

-While heart disease is the biggest condition that presents itself differently in men and women, I would be remiss if I didn’t take a moment to discuss depression.
+While heart disease is the biggest condition that presents itself differently in men and women, we would be remiss if I didn’t take a moment to discuss depression.